 Grab a jug, wine, sweet liquor, and some fruit for a roaring good time.
 Not that you shouldn’t try this recipe, because you should.
 It’s crazy good with perfect summer fruit paired with floral elderflower liquor.

-Need more summer sipping’ inspiration?
+Need more Summer sipping’ inspiration?
 May I suggest Frozé?

-- 1/2 cup elderflower liquor, or other floral liquor
+- 1/2 cup elderflower liquor or other floral liquor

 - 2 cups sliced ripe peaches